OptimalDesignLab/PDESolver.jl/docs/src/linearsolvers/pc.md

   CurrentModule = LinearSolvers
 ```

-This section describes the different catagories of preconditioners.
+This section describes the different catagories of preconditioners, including
+the API and the requirements for creating new preconditioners.
+Note that whenever a linear solver is used, the
+[Linear Solver](@ref sec:linearsolvers) interface should be used rather than
+the Linear Operator interface described here.

 ## Type hierarchy